 Awareness comes through making contact with your cells by focusing your attention on them.
 You can bring attention to your cells by breathing into them, using imagery, or working with the touch of another person who places focus on your cells.
 Your focused attention initiates a flow of energy that brings about your awareness.

-Practitioners listen and respond to your tissue with an attitude of acceptance and curiosity.
-The aim is to educate you to feel what is happening in your body, while using release techniques to help bring about change.
+First, practitioners learn to focus their attention in their own tissue, feeling its vibrational frequency in their own body.
+They then learn to use touch to intensify your experience of the same tissue in your body.
+They listen and respond to your tissue with an attitude of acceptance and curiosity.
+The objective is to educate you to feel what is happening in your body, while using release techniques to help bring about change.

 Developmental movement patterns are the sequence of movements that you went through as a baby and young child to learn to function in the world.
 Each movement in the sequence was a part of the foundation on which you built other movements.